ankebremer/cv/index.md

 * Analysed code base for improvements to increase performance and maintainability
 * Established agile ceremonies such as retrospective to be a collaborative and constructive feedback opportunity for the team to actively shape and improve our way of working
 * Grew the development team and oversaw collaborative hiring process
-* _Technologies used:_ Java, SQL (Oracle and Postgres), GraphQL, AWS CloudFormation, AWS Lambda, AWS S3, AWS CDK, AWS SQS, DynamoDB, Docker, Bruno, Bash, Javascript
+* _Technologies used:_ Java, SQL (Oracle and Postgres), GraphQL, AWS CloudFormation, AWS Lambda, AWS S3, AWS CDK, AWS SQS, DynamoDB, Docker, Maven, Bruno, Bash, Javascript

 ### Senior Software Developer